BlogSpam-Net/blogspam.js/README.md

 The code is designed to run directly from a git checkout, with no need to install it system-wide.
 The only service dependency is an instance of the [redis](http://redis.io) which is assumed to run on the localhost.

-However we do rely upon two external `node.js` libraries, and there are two ways you can install these:
+However we do rely upon a couple of external `node.js` libraries, and there are two ways you can install these:

 1. Using the `npm` tool.